farm-er/Gps-Tracker/README.md

 ## More

-- This project is subject to enhancements in the future depending on the needs.
+- This project's features are subject to changes in the future depending on the needs.